 Who can apply?

-- not-for-profit or non-government organisations (as defined by the Australian Taxation Authority) with an established legal status
+- Not-for-profit or non-government organisations (as defined by the Australian Taxation Office) with an established legal status.

-- private industry or a partnership as defined by the Corporations Act 2001 (Cth)
+- Private industry or a partnership as defined by the Corporations Act 2001 (Cwth).

 - Canterbury Bankstown